banana0972/vlog/docs/Ctfs/YesbutNo 2024 Qual Writeups.md

 ![[Pasted image 20241202195228.png]]
 `YBN24{th1s_1s_4_c4ll_f0r_h3lp}`
 ## Simple website
+#langs/php
 For this challenge, the site seems to display whatever file it finds from the `?page=...` query parameter.
 ![[Pasted image 20241202195414.png]]
-As such, this is a LFI challenge and I started poking around for possible locations the flag might be.
+As such, this is an LFI challenge and I started poking around for possible locations the flag might be.
 ![[Pasted image 20241202195617.png]]After trying various paths, I found the flag in `/flag.txt`
 ![[Pasted image 20241202195533.png]]
 `YBN24{lfi_vuln3rable}`
 >  I didn't know text files could be directly included but it do be like that I guess
 ## Stationary threat
+#langs/python
 Source code is provided for this challenge.
 The important parts are
 ```python
 roles = ['user', 'student','admin', 'teacher']